-Students in Years 11 and 12 may use the Library for study purposes during scheduled assessment/examination times.
+Students in Years 11 and 12 may use the Library or Study Hub (upstairs in D block) for study purposes during scheduled assessment/examination times.
 The Library (The Hive) may also be used by Year 11 and 12 students.
 Years 7 - 10 students' assessments will be held within the normal school day lessons.
-Students in Years 11 and 12 studying in the Library must be in school uniform and must adhere to the school's expectations which include being Respectful and Responsible within the Library area.
+Students in Years 11 and 12 studying in the Library must be in school uniform and must adhere to the school's expectations which include being Respectful and Responsible within the Library or Study Hub area.

-Students requiring disabilities provisions for examinations and tests (such as a 'reader', 'writer', extra time, large print papers, coloured paper or the use of a computer) should contact the Head Teacher.
+Students requiring disabilities provisions for examinations and tests (such as a 'reader', 'writer', extra time, large print papers, coloured paper or the use of a computer) should make first contact with Learning and Support Teacher (LaST) to determine eligibility for provisions and once approved advise the Head Teacher Secondary Studies.

-General Information for Staff
+General Information for Staff:

-- The Head Teacher Secondary Studies oversees the organisation and implementation of all examinations. - Where possible, the HT or subject/course coordinator of a course should be available at the start of the examination to attend to any course specific exam issues. - Most examinations will be held in the school hall unless otherwise stated on the examination timetable/supervision roster.
-This is generally the case for Year 11 and 12 examinations. - No mobile phones are permitted in the examination venue. - Students will be issued with an attendance slip to complete at the start of the examination.
+• The Head Teacher Secondary Studies oversees the organisation and implementation of all examinations.

+- Where possible, the HT or subject/course coordinator of a course should be available at the start of the examination to attend to any course specific exam issues. - Most examinations will be held in the school hall unless otherwise stated on the examination timetable/supervision roster.
+This is generally the case for Year 11 and 12 examinations. - School exam periods may have external supervisors and at all times will operate consistent with the HSC exam rules and procedures. - No mobile phones are permitted in the examination venue. - Students will be issued with an attendance slip to complete at the start of the examination.
 The supervising teacher will use the attendance slip to mark the roll and return the completed attendance register to the attendance office. - As per HSC procedures, staff should record the names of students who access the toilet during the examination on the record sheet.
 The examination rules and procedures will be available on the Whitebridge High School website.